obi1kenobi/trustfall/docs/docs/language_reference/schema/index.md

 ## Edges

-For our two vertices, we might want to query data that refers to other vertices.
-This is what edges are for - relationships between other vertex types.
+We may also want to query data that refers to other vertices.
+This is what edges are for — relationships between other vertex types.
 For our user, these edges will be the posts the user has created, and a list of the other users they follow.
-Adding these to the vertex we now get the following schema type:
+We thus get the following schema for the `User` vertex type:

 ```graphql
 """